Battle of Sulcoit: War in Ireland

 Brian Boru and his brother king Mathgamain of Munster, were consolidating their hold on Munster by directly opposing the Vikings of Limerick and their local Gaelic allies.
 Their success forced Ivar into a hasty coalition with Mathgamain's rivals, including the elected king Molloy of Desmond and Donovan of Hy Carbery.
 In the summer of 968 Ivar and his allies gathered a large host and set about ravaging the ancestral lands of Boru and Mathgamain.
 The brothers called in their supporters and marched north from Cashel to meet their enemy on the wooded plain of Sulcoit.

 The battle was hard-fought and bloody, with fighting lasting from dawn until dusk, until Ivar's army broke.
 The Dal gCais pursued the broken army "beheading many along the way" back to Limerick and stormed into the city, ruthlessly sacking it and massacring most of the inhabitants.

 Order of battle

 Irish

 The Irish nobles are known to have adopted some armor, large shields and the axe by this time.
 They fought by making an impetuous charge following a shower of javelins and darts.
 Brian is known for his extensive use of light cavalry and the chronicles mention mounted troops for both armies.
 Cahal and his followers were renowned "champions" of unknown origin joined Brian just prior to battle.

-Vikings
+Norse

-The Vikings are known to have fielded close to 1000 mail clad warriors.
-There is no mention of berserkers but a contingent of "champions" were noted as fighting from horseback.
-The rebel Irish, held in reserve, were swept away with the Viking rout after having played little or no part in the battle.
+The Norse are known to have fielded close to 1000 mail clad warriors, and a contingent of "champions" were noted as fighting from horseback.
+The rebel Irish, held in reserve, were swept away with the Norse rout after having played little or no part in the battle.
 Their leaders were later hunted down and killed by Brian in subsequent campaigns.